frostidaho/python-edider/README.rst

 Overview
 ========

-A library for reading and parsing Extended Display Identification Data.
+A library for reading and parsing Extended Display Identification Data (EDID).
+It supports python-3.x and python-2.7.

 * Free software: BSD license